-Two (2) blocks north, across El Camino Real, is the Palo Alto Caltrain Station and transit center.
+Two (2) blocks northeast, and a 10-minute walk, across El Camino Real, is the Palo Alto Caltrain Station and Transit Center.
 There you can transfer to Caltrain to San Francisco or San Jose, or connect to the Dumbarton Express bus (which runs on weekdays only) over the Dumbarton Bridge to Union City.
-You can also connect with the Palo Alto Crosstown Shuttle for destinations within Palo Alto or to the free Marguerite Shuttle to sites throughout the Stanford University campus.
-You can also connect with SamTrans buses like the KX and VTA buses like the 22, 35 and 522 Rapid.
+The Palo Alto Transit Center is the terminus for several SamTrans buses like the ECR, and VTA’s 21, 22 local and 522 Rapid bus lines.

 Shopping in San Jose

 Half a mile west of the Oakridge Mall mall lies Almaden Plaza.
 Located at 5353 Almaden Expressway between Highway 85 and Blossom Hill Road in San Jose, this outdoor-based mall features many shops.
 Chief tenants are Ross and T.J.
 Maxx.
 A Costco is nearby.

 The San Jose Flea Market is amongst the most well-known and largest flea markets in the United States.
 You can buy just about anything here.
 The Flea Market is at 1590 Berryessa Road (west of King Rd.) in San Jose.

 As of December 2021, both shopping centers are currently served by these VTA bus lines